channyeintun/channyeintun/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Glad+to+see+you+here!)](https://git.io/typing-svg)

 I'm from Myanmar 🇲🇲.
 I'm a **frontend engineer** with over 3 years of experience.
 My expertise lies in JavaScript and React, and I'm passionate about writing clean code.
 I am actively learning cloud technologies such as docker and Kubernetes.
 I have a strong understanding of HTML and CSS, focusing on accessibility and user experience.
-Let's connect and work on innovative frontend projects together!
+Let's connect and work on innovative projects together!
 Feel free to reach out. 😊

 ### Skills
 ![JavaScript](https://img.shields.io/badge/-JavaScript-000?&logo=JavaScript)